 13 Tips On How To Buy Your First Rental Property

 When seeking to buy a rental property, you must tread cautiously.
 This will help you to avoid common risks in rental property investing.
-Investment real estate, although a highly profitable business, it is also equally a very tricky one.
-There’s a lot to be wary of including con agents and dealers, substandard properties, and exorbitant charges alongside others.
+Investment real estate, although a highly profitable business, is also equally a very tricky one.
+There’s a lot to be wary of including con agents and dealers, substandard properties, and exorbitant charges among others.
 It’s just important that you exercise caution before buying anything.
-Here are the 13 tips that you must follow when buying a rental property for a passive income generation.
+Here are the 13 tips that you must follow when buying a rental property for passive income generation.

 1. Buy Rental Property In The Best Location

-As you already know, “Location, Location, Location” still rules and remains the most important factor for profitability in any form of real estate investment whether it is “fix and flip” or a rental property investing.
+As you already know, “Location, Location, Location” still rules and remains the most important factor for profitability in any form of real estate investment whether it is “fix and flip” or rental property investing.
 Before you get your heart set on a specific location, bring your rental property’s location into serious consideration.

 - Find out what is the crime rate in that location.